18 Simple Ways to Boost Your Intelligence

 A person jogging or walking, promoting the importance of regular exercise for cognitive abilities

 A plan to improve your intelligence should incorporate regular aerobic exercise to stimulate cognitive abilities and promote physical well-being.
 Not everyone may have the opportunity to engage in such exercises.
-In such cases, a daily morning walk can be an excellent alternative, offering comparable health benefits.
+Even a daily morning walk can be an excellent alternative, offering comparable health benefits.
 Prior to starting any exercise routine, it is advisable to consult with a healthcare professional.
 While exercise plays a vital role in improving intelligence, moderation is key.
-Dedicate at least 15 minutes each day to a walk, and you can experience positive changes in your creativity.
+Dedicate at least fifteen minutes each day to a walk, and you can experience positive changes in your creativity.